happybhati/release-service/README.md

-# HACBS Release service
+# HACBS Release service test

 Release service is a Kubernetes operator to control the life cycle of HACBS-managed releases in the context of AppStudio.

-## Running, building and testing the operator
+## Running, building and testing the Release operator

 This operator provides a [Makefile](Makefile) to run all the usual development tasks.
 This file can be used by cloning the repository and running `make` over any of the provided targets.